 The AILO season runs from September to March.
-Registration closes on 24th January 2019.
+Registration closes on 23rd January 2020.
 It is important to register as early as possible to receive monthly training materials and for information on attending our regional problem-solving workshops.
-These free workshops will take place in multiple locations around Ireland between November 2018 and January 2019.
+These free workshops will take place in multiple locations around Ireland between November 2019 and January 2020.

-The Preliminary Round of competition will be held in your own school on 29th January 2019.
-The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2019.
+The Preliminary Round of competition will be held in your own school on 27th January 2020.
+This round will be taken online under teacher supervision for the first time.
+Schools may contact us if a paper-based round is essential.
+The online round is running on a pilot basis this year.
+Online samples tests are available at https://ailo.adaptcentre.ie/puzzles/.
+The top 100 students from the Preliminary Round will qualify to compete at the National Final in Dublin in March 2020 in individual and team competitions.

-The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 29th July - 2nd August 2019 in Yongin, South Korea.
+The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad (IOL) 20th-24th July 2020 in Ventspils, Latvia.